cado-security/product-help/docs/cado/deploy/gcp/gcp-quickstart-deployment-guide.md

 #### Workers

-The initial deployment uses a single Compute instance, limiting imports to Cado Host captures and restricting simultaneous evidence processing to ensure stability.
+The initial deployment uses a single Compute instance, limiting imports to / Forensic Acquisition and Investigation Host captures and restricting simultaneous evidence processing to ensure stability.
 Additional Compute instances are required to process more data or multiple evidence items concurrently.

 To enable **Workers** follow the workers document - [Enable Workers](https://docs.cadosecurity.com/cado/deploy/gcp/gcp-workers)

 #### Secret Manager

-The initial deployment stores the key used to encrypt secrets in Cado locally on the machine.
-Enabling a Secret Manager allows Cado to instead store the key in Azure Key Vault.
+The initial deployment stores the key used to encrypt secrets in / Forensic Acquisition and Investigation locally on the machine.
+Enabling a Secret Manager allows / Forensic Acquisition and Investigation to instead store the key in Azure Key Vault.

 To enable **Secret Manager** follow the secret manager document - [Enable Secret Manager](https://docs.cadosecurity.com/cado/deploy/gcp/gcp-secret-manager)

 #### NFS

 The initial deployment deployment deploys without a Network File Share (NFS).
-Enabling an NFS allows Cado to keep a copy of every file processed on disk.
+Enabling an NFS allows / Forensic Acquisition and Investigation to keep a copy of every file processed on disk.
 This enables the re-running of analysis and the downloading of the original file in the UI for further analysis.

 To enable **NFS** follow the NFS document - [Enable NFS](https://docs.cadosecurity.com/cado/deploy/gcp/gcp-nfs)